AlenaSmolenchuk/CinemaRoomManager/README.md

 # CinemaRoomManager
-an application that helps manage a cinema theatre: sell tickets, check available seats, see sales statistics
+That's an application that helps manage a cinema theatre: sell tickets, check available seats, see sales statistics